t0mk/dosk/README.md

 ## dlog

-This is `tail -f` on a container specified by fuzzy name like in denet.
+This is `tail -f` on a container specified by fuzzy name like in denter.